AV Preeminent Peer Rated Attorneys

 • Serving Eden, NY and Erie County, New York

-• Law Firm with 40 lawyers2 awards
+• Law Office with 36 lawyers2 awards

 • Serving As Legal Counsel to Corporations & Individuals Across Syracuse & Central New York For Over 120 Years.

-• Divorce LawyersAlternative Dispute Resolution, Commercial Transactions and Litigation, and 8 more
+• Divorce LawyersAlternative Dispute Resolution, Commercial Transactions and Litigation and 8 more

 Anthony J. Paris